kin018/react-app/Readme.md

 - Exercise: Showing an Alert

 For detailed instructions and examples, you can watch the video tutorial on YouTube: [Watch the Tutorial](https://www.youtube.com/watch?v=SqcY0GlETPk)

-## Video Tutorial

-For detailed instructions and examples, you can watch the video tutorial on YouTube: [Watch the Tutorial](https://www.youtube.com/watch?v=SqcY0GlETPk)

-Let's get started with React development!